snowplow-devops/terraform-azurerm-postgresql-server/README.md

 # terraform-azurerm-postgresql-server

-A Terraform module for deploying a simple PostgreSQL instance.
+A Terraform module for deploying a PostgreSQL Flexible Server instance with private VNet integration.

 ## Usage

-Before deploying this module you will need to have a vNet deployed with a subnet that has `Microsoft.Sql` enabled as a `service_endpoint`.
-Without this other servers you deploy into this subnet will _not_ be able to access the instance securely.
+Before deploying this module you will need to have:
+- A VNet deployed with a subnet that is **delegated to** `Microsoft.DBforPostgreSQL/flexibleServers`
+- The VNet ID for private DNS zone linking

+This module creates a PostgreSQL Flexible Server with private-only access (no public endpoint).
+The database is accessible only from within the configured VNet.

 For a working example you can take a look at our [default vNet module](https://github.com/snowplow-devops/terraform-azurerm-vnet) we have for deploying a Snowplow Pipeline stack.